tistatos/tistatos.github.io/CV/index.md

 ## Summary
 ---
-With a big interest for games and all the technical doohickeys making them tick, my passion lies in understanding and studying everything I can that revolves around computer graphics, Motion capture and game development.
+With a big interest for computer graphics, real time rendering and development close to the metal - Anything nerdy enough can (and probably will) interest me!
+I'm always looking for new things to learn and new challenges to tackle.

+During my spare time I will indulge in one of my many projects or hobbies.
+I've quite recently started with analog photography, with the next step to start developing my own film (wish me good luck!).

 ## Experience
 ---
-**Storkit - Video Engineer** *April 2022 -* \\
+**Storykit - Video Engineer** *April 2022 -* \\
 Development of a scalable and distributed Video rendering and compositing engine.
-Developed in Rust with OpenGL.
+Developed in Rust using wgpu as our rendering backend.
+Currently improving our rendering pipeline to use WebAssembly and WebGPU to render videos in the browser.

 **Veoneer & Arriver - Software Engineer** *May 2020 -April 2022* \\
-Software-in-the-loop (SiL) Simulator development for Advanced Driver Assistance System (ADAS) and Autonomous Driving (AD)
+Software-in-the-loop (SiL) Simulator development for Advanced Driver Assistance System (ADAS) and Autonomous Driving (AD).

 **Dataton AB - Software Developer** *2017 - 2020* \\
 At Dataton I work as a Software developer on WATCHOUT - a multi-display software solution for AV industry with application areas such as live staging, museum exhibitions.
+Development was in C++ with DirectX.
+My big projects there was implementation of a motion capture based tracking system and playback via SDI.

 **Dataton AB - Master Thesis** *Jan 2017 - Jun 2017* \\
 My master thesis had the title *Camera-based calibration for projection mapping*.
 It consisted of looking at methods of automating the process of calibrating the setup to achieve projection mapping.
-By using the projector and a camera to achieve computer stereo vision via structured light
+By using the projector and a camera to achieve computer stereo vision via structured light.

 **Consid - Student Ambassador** *2016 - 2017* \\
 As a Student Ambassador for Consid, I was their channel to interact with